 option to find a program specific to your major or preferred host country!

 5. Meet with a Study Abroad Coordinator

-to arrange an appointment.
+.
 You can also request an appointment through your AbroadOffice

 account.
 We’ll be glad to help you with the research and selection process and we’ll advise on program options and benefits.

 The Study Abroad Approval Form is the first official declaration of your desire to study abroad and can be completed through your AbroadOffice

 account.
 It requires your advisor’s approval of your preferred program and term abroad and, if all checks out, you’re ready to move on to the next step.